seokjoon27/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS):**
-1. User enters the command: unlink student/INDEX parent/INDEX.
+1. User enters the command
 2. System validates that both student and parent exist and are linked.
 3. System removes the bidirectional link.
-4. System displays success message: "Successfully removed the link between parent and student."
+4. System displays success message
    Use case ends.

 **Extensions:**
 * 2a.
 Student or parent does not exist.
     * 2a1.
-System shows error message: "Invalid student or parent index."
+System shows error message
       Use case resumes at step 1.
 * 2b.
 Student and parent not linked.
     * 2b1.
-System shows error message: "These two people are already not linked."
+System shows error message
       Use case resumes at step 1.
 * 2c.
 Parent entered in student field or vice versa.
     * 2c1.
-System shows appropriate error message: "Please ensure one student and one parent are input respectively."
+System shows error message
       Use case resumes at step 1.